The UK government defines domestic violence and abuse as:

 Who are the victims of domestic abuse?

-- Although both men and women can be abused, statistics show that most victims are women.
+- Both women and men can be victims of domestic abuse, however, statistics show that most victims are women.
 Women are more likely to experience repeated forms of violence including sexual violence.

 - Domestic abuse can happen to anyone regardless of their age, background, gender, religion, ethnicity or sexuality.